bhisaac/5eFP/5eFP-SRD.md

 >>>>
 >>>> **_Starfall. (free action)_** A shooting star of radiance forms above your head and strikes a creature within 12 squares of you.
 If the creature is friendly, it receives 1 point of healing and allows the creature to make one additional ability check to resist one ongoing negative effect.
 If the creature is not a friendly target, it must succeed on a DEX check using your spell DC or take 1 point of radiant damage.
 You then gain Lunar Attunement or Solar Attunement.
 >>>
 >>> **_Defender._** You have 5 + LEVEL MAX wounds while in defender form.
-While in defender form, you can Bolster (Level) as a free action when you assume this wild shape form and at the beginning of each of your turns.
+While in defender form, you can Bolster (LEVEL) without spending an action when you assume this wild shape form and at the beginning of each of your turns.
 >>>
 >>> **_Stealthy._** You have 4 + LEVEL MAX wounds while in stealthy form.
 While in stealthy form, you roll DEX and WIS checks with advantage and gain a pounce attack (if you don't already have one).
 >>>
 >>>> **Pounce.** If the stealthy form moves at least 3 squares straight toward a creature and then hits it with a melee attack on the same turn, that target must succeed on a DC 14 STR check or be knocked prone.
 If the target is prone, the stealthy form can make one melee attack against it as a bonus action.
 >>>
 >>> **_Travel._** To activate this feature, you must be on the overland map (see _Overland Map_) and not in a combat encounter.
 You have 1 MAX wounds while in travel form.
 When activated, you and any chosen creatures within 6 squares of you transform into travel forms and move together.
 If a combat encounter begins or if 1 or more points of damage are dealt to you or another affected creature, your wild shape and all travel forms end.
 Your movement score doubles while in travel form.
-Once activated while on the overland map, the travel form can be reactivated on the overland map outside of an encounter at any time until the end of the game session.
+Once activated while on the overland map, the travel form can be reactivated on the overland map outside of a combat encounter at any time until the end of the game session.
 >>
 >> You can use this feature twice.
 You regain expended uses when you finish a short or long rest.
 >>
->> You can stay in a wild shape form until an encounter begins, ends, or when you return to the HQ map room.
-You then revert to your normal form unless you expend another use of this feature.
-You can activate wild shape again to maintain your current form, as long as you have enough uses of the feature remaining.
+>> You can stay in a wild shape form until you return to the HQ map room.
+You then revert to your normal form.
+If your wild shape form ends early you can activate wild shape again to maintain your current form, as long as you have enough uses of the feature remaining.
 You can revert to your normal form earlier by using a bonus action on your turn.
 You automatically revert if you fall unconscious, gain MAX wounds, or die.
 >>
 >> While you are transformed, the following rules apply:
 >> - Your game statistics are replaced by the statistics of the wild shape form, but you retain your alignment, personality, and INT, WIS, and CHA.
 You also retain all of your proficiencies, in addition to gaining those of the creature.
 If the creature has the same proficiency as you and the bonus in its stat block is higher than yours, use the creature’s bonus instead of yours.
 If the creature has any legendary or lair actions, you can’t use them.